qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - how to delete my emails?
 - how do i delete my acount?
 - how do i delete my emails
+- how do i delete my [email](PRODUCT) account?
+- i need to delete my easilydo account
+- how do i delete my easilydo account?

 ## intent:delete_self_messages_permantently
 - How can I permanently delete my messages?